linode/docs/docs/guides/platform/object-storage/how-to-configure-nextcloud-to-use-linode-object-storage-as-an-external-storage-mount/index.md

 published: 2020-06-16
 modified_by:
   name: Linode
-title: "How to Configure Nextcloud to use Linode Object Storage as an External Storage Mount"
+title: "Configuring Nextcloud to use Linode Object Storage"
-h1_title: "Configuring Nextcloud to use Linode Object Storage as an External Storage Mount"
+h1_title: "How to Configure Nextcloud to use Linode as an External Storage Mount"
+enable_h1: true
 contributor:
   name: Linode
 external_resources: